morales-gregorio/poSSum3/README.md

 your system in there and you should be able to use conda from the terminal.

 The `environment.yaml` file contains almost all dependencies you need to run poSSum with python 3.
-You can build your environment using:
+In your terminal, you can build your environment using:
 ```
 conda env create -f environment.yaml
 ```